 All officers working on campus (sworn and non-sworn) are required by law to attend the 832.2 P.C.
 School Peace Officers course or School Security Guard Course as required by the Peace Officer Standards and Training and the Department of Consumer Affairs.

-Sufficient equipment, along with Post-trained and non-Post-trained personnel, shall be maintained to accomplish the CPS' assigned responsibility of seven-day-a-week coverage of facilities owned, operated, or under the control of the Ohlone Community College District.
+Equipment and trained personnel shall be maintained to accomplish the CPS' assigned responsibility of protecting facilities owned, operated, or under the control of the Ohlone Community College District.

 Crime Prevention and Safety Education, Crime and Arrest Records